Lactobacillus is a type of "friendly" bacteria. It lives in your body but doesn't cause disease. You can also get it in food and supplements.

 Lactobacillus is present in some fermented foods such as:

 Lactobacillus is likely safe for adults, children, and babies.
 Pregnant and breastfeeding women have also used one type of lactobacillus safely.
-But other types of lactobacillus need more study to be sure of its safety.
+But other types of lactobacillus need more study to be sure they are safe and effective.

 Side effects.
 Lactobacillus may cause mild gas or bloating.